-Also, this is my first time attempting to make mac ‘n’ cheese, and while it’s simple enough for the average cook in the street, I ain’t your average cook in the street.
-I burn sausages, overcook eggs, and watch instructional videos on how to cut onions.
+This is also my first time attempting mac ‘n’ cheese, and while it’s simple enough for the average cook in the street, I ain’t your average cook in the street.
+I burn sausages, overcook eggs, and still watch instructional videos on how to cut onions.
 But we had a party to go to and 14 mouths to feed, so feeling both excited and scared, I bumbled around the kitchen and finally rustled up a decent-looking tray of carbs.
-Given that the dish was nearly emptied by the end of the evening, I guess it couldn’t have been too repulsive, right?
+Given that the dish was nearly emptied by the end of the evening, I guess it couldn’t have tasted too repulsive, right?

 Enough for 8 servings (there were 14 pax, but plenty other food to go round)

 50 mins (Cook: 25 mins.
 Bake: 25 mins)